elen7503/HRCT_synthetic_augmentation/README.md

 MSc thesis project (Imperial College London): does diffusion-model synthetic data augmentation improve multi-class classification of ILD (interstitial lung disease) tissue patterns in HRCT?
-Two independent branches investigate this — patch-level classification with a self-trained DDPM, and whole-CT classification with an externally provided semantic-layout-guided diffusion model.
+Two independent branches investigate this: patch-level classification with a self-trained DDPM, and whole-CT classification with an externally provided semantic-layout-guided diffusion model.